fruittymango/taskify-munch/README.md

 npm run test
 ```

-To run and watch all test tests
+To run and watch all unit tests

 ```bash
 npm run test:dev:unit
 ```

-To run and watch all test tests:
+To run and watch all integration tests:

 ```bash
 npm run test:dev:api